jumpinjackie/mapguide-react-layout/docs_dev/content/API_BROWSER.md

 viewer.mount(el, { ... });
 ```

-Any Web Layout or Application Definition loaded that contains a InvokeScript command/widget with the same name of `ViewAsKml` will
+Any Web Layout or Application Definition loaded that contains a InvokeScript command/widget with the same name of `ViewAsKml` will run this registered command when invoked.